epics-docs/epics-docs/build-system/specifications.md

 #### Specifying dependant libraries to be linked when creating a library

-For each library name specified which is not a system library nor a library from an EPICS top defined in the configure/ RELEASE file, a
-<name>_DIR definition must be present in the Makefile to specify the
-location of the library.
+For each library name specified which is not a system library nor a library from an EPICS top defined in the `configure/RELEASE` file, a `<name>_DIR` definition must be present in the Makefile to specify the location of the library.

 Library names, which must not have a directory and "lib" prefix nor a